Below is the FAQ for all registered riders and individuals curious about the High Cascades 100.

 At the Aid stations you will find plenty of Hammer “HEED” and thanks to their support and Water.
 If you have a favorite drink that has protein please drop some bottles with that powder ready to go and fill.

-This is crucial when no outside support is available from your friends and family for Dutchman aid 3.
+This is crucial when no outside support is available from your friends and family for Aid 2 at Skyliners and or Dutchman if we use these areas for aid stations.
 Look at the Course maps page for where you can go and where you cant as a spectator.

 Where is everything at?